deachne/WL8-Indicator-Builder/PROJECT_UPDATED.md

 - [x] Develop AI assistant chat component
 - [x] Integrate AI assistant with documentation browser
 - [x] Replace mock implementation with ChromaDB
+- [x] Migrate from ChromaDB to Supabase for improved reliability and scalability

 ### Phase 5: Q&A Platform ✅
 - [x] Create placeholder for Q&A page